 - regularly monitor and review with you whether you are getting what you need from the work

 This last point, in practical terms, means that, as your therapist, my work with you doesn’t end at the end of each session.
 Instead, my thinking process continues in the service of better understanding you; empathising with you, your history and current life; and developing better ways of supporting you.
 This is a process that often occurs unconsciously, with solutions emerging into conscious awareness as time passes.
 It is a process that happens within motivated patients too and makes therapy more than just what we do in a meeting once a week.
 With less frequent sessions this process obviously begins to be a less prominent feature of therapy.

 STEP 5: Review Session

-Review sessions can be requested at any time throughout our work, but are mandatory after a 3 week gap or more.
-They allow for a review of motivation, commitment and progress, re-establishing aims and focus after a break in sessions where therapeutic momentum is usually lost to one degree or another.
+Review sessions can be requested after session 16 and at any time thereafter, but are mandatory after a 3 week gap or more.
+They allow for a review of motivation, commitment and progress, re-establishing aims and focus, or after a break in sessions where therapeutic momentum is usually lost to one degree or another.